rancher/docs/content/k3s/latest/en/advanced/_index.md

     d54c8b17c055   Ready    <none>   11s   v1.13.2-k3s2
     db7a5a5a5bdd   Ready    <none>   12s   v1.13.2-k3s2

-To run the agent only in Docker, use `docker-compose up node`.
+To run the agent only in Docker, use `docker-compose up agent`.

 Alternatively the `docker run` command can also be used: